yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/_index.md

 ---
-title: Yugabyte Cloud quick start
+title: YugabyteDB Managed quick start
 headerTitle: Quick start
 linkTitle: Quick start
-description: Get started using Yugabyte Cloud in less than five minutes.
+description: Get started using YugabyteDB Managed in less than five minutes.
 image: /images/section_icons/index/quick_start.png
-headcontent: Test YugabyteDB's APIs and core features by creating a free cluster on Yugabyte Cloud.
+headcontent: Test YugabyteDB's APIs and core features by creating a free cluster on YugabyteDB Managed.
 type: page
-section: YUGABYTE CLOUD
+section: YUGABYTEDB MANAGED
 menu:
   preview:
     identifier: cloud-quickstart
     weight: 15
 ---

-The quickest way to get started with YugabyteDB is to [sign up for Yugabyte Cloud](http://cloud.yugabyte.com) and create a free cluster.
+The quickest way to get started with YugabyteDB is to [sign up for YugabyteDB Managed](http://cloud.yugabyte.com) and create a free cluster.
 Although not suitable for production workloads, the free cluster includes enough resources to learn and develop applications with YugabyteDB.

 ## Get started